How to Plant and Grow Daylilies

 - Hybridizers have developed blooms in every color under the sun.
 Many of the newer daylilies have many colors.
-Frilly edges, bi-colors, edged, and many other are easy to find.
+Frilly edges, bi-colors, edged, and many others are easy to find.
 The bloom sizes can range from 2" to as large as 8" across.
 They can range in height from 8 inches to 3 feet.

 What Is a Daylily?

-The correct name for daylilies is hemerocallis.
+The correct name for daylilies is Hemerocallis.
 Many people confuse them with lilies that grow from bulbs.
 They even call them day lilies, but that isn't the correct name at all.
 Daylilies are a plant that grows from a root system.
 They do have little bulbs underneath, but you could never grow one from a bulb unless it had at least some root on it.

 The bulbs on daylilies are there to retain water.
 Bulbs can hold a water supply up to a month.
 This makes them a good drought tolerant plant.
 They still need lots of water if you want them to bloom well, but the plant will survive in severe conditions.

-The plant gets its name, because each flower only last one day.
+The plant gets its name because each flower only lasts one day.
 It will put on so many flowers, that you'll get a beautiful display anyway.
 When purchasing, watch for daylilies that say they branch.
 This will give you more bloom.
 Watch for extended bloomers for a longer bloom.
 In the south, you can get bloom twice with the rebloomers.
 A few rebloomers will put on a new flush of flowers in the north too.

 How to Plant

 - You first need to find a sunny spot with good drainage.
-Daylilies will grow in the shade, but you won't get good bloom.
+Daylilies will grow in the shade, but you won't get a good bloom.
 Some bright colors do better in partial shade since the sun bleaches the color.
 Check your variety to find if this is a problem.
 Dave's Garden has a search engine where you can do this.

 - The plants can be planted at any time, but spring or fall is best.
 Once the weather has warmed in the spring is best.
 If I plant here in Zone 5 in the fall, I try to get them in the ground by the end of September.
 That way they have rooted in well enough to survive through the winter months.